-- Environmental impact: water-stressed, de-forestation, natural reserves, biodiversity at the country and sector level.
-Paris Agreement aligned - Social: child labor and hazardous working conditions at the country and sector level (ILO official list) - Health & safety: policies and training, number of fatalities within the employees and suppliers, controversies - Commitment: signatory of Human and Labor conventions. - Bribery & corruption: not hold government debt or state-owned companies issued by countries having a corruption score <20 on the Transparency International list.
-Training and Code of Conduct. - Transparency: we evaluate if the company has a Corporate Sustainable Report that addresses clear targets and measures, risk assessments, involvement of parties - Suppliers: Policies, regular audits and business involvement in high-risk regions or sector iMGP Absolute Return GBP, iMGP Multi-Asset Absolute Return EUR, iMGP Global Diversified Income portfolios seek to achieve an ESG Quality score as measured by the Sub- Manager methodology in the first tercile (ie at least equal to 6.67 on a range from 0 to 10).
+• Environmental impact: water-stressed, de-forestation, natural reserves, biodiversity at the country and sector level.
+Paris Agreement aligned

+• Social: child labor and hazardous working conditions at the country and sector level (ILO official list)

+• Health & safety: policies and training, number of fatalities within the employees and suppliers, controversies

+Commitment: signatory of Human and Labor conventions

+• Bribery & corruption: not hold government debt or state-owned companies issued by countries having a corruption score <20 on the Transparency International list.
+Training and Code of Conduct

+• Transparency: we evaluate if the company has a Corporate Sustainable Report that addresses clear targets and measures, risk assessments, involvement of parties

+• Suppliers: Policies, regular audits and business involvement in high-risk regions or sector

-3.3.4 ESG & carbon Intensity objective
+ESG & carbon Intensity objective